18 Common Diseases Your Fish May Have (And How to Cure Them)

 Symptoms of Constipation

 If your fish is constipated you may notice a bloated abdomen.
-Constipation can cause them to develop swim bladder disease so you will see signs of buoyancy issues.
+Constipation can cause them to develop swim bladder disease so you will see signs of buoyancy issues, such as difficulty swimming.
 Other indicators include loss of appetite and bloating.

 Treatment of Constipation